Need advice on the right pump for your application? Call the team on 01773 533 283.

 As the pump casing is often constructed of stainless steel and bronze, the flexible vane design is suitable for the hygienic and marine industries, making them commonly utilised in the following areas:

-If from reading the above it sounds as though a flexible impeller pump is most suitable for your application in question, take a look at our range of pumps.
-Alternatively, you can contact our technical sales engineers and they will advise you on a suitable model for your application.
+If from reading the above it sounds as though a flexible impeller pump is most suitable for your application in question, take a look at our range.